-An API key is a simple encrypted string that identifies a Google Cloud Platform (GCP) project for quota, billing, and monitoring purposes.
-A developer generates an API key in a project in the GCP Console and embeds that key in every call to your API as a query parameter.
+An API key is a simple encrypted string that identifies a Google Cloud project for quota, billing, and monitoring purposes.
+A developer generates an API key in a project in the Google Cloud console and embeds that key in every call to your API as a query parameter.

-If you specify an API key requirement in your service configuration, ESP uses the API key to look up the GCP project that the API key is associated with.
-ESP rejects requests unless the API key was generated in your GCP project or within other GCP projects in which your API has been enabled.
-For more information, see Restricting API Access with API Keys
+If you specify an API key requirement in your service configuration, ESP uses the API key to look up the Google Cloud project that the API key is associated with.
+ESP rejects requests unless the API key was generated in your Google Cloud project or within other Google Cloud projects in which your API has been enabled.
+For more information, see Restricting API access with API keys

-Unlike credentials that use short-live tokens or signed requests, API keys are a part of the request and are therefore considered to be vulnerable to man in the middle attacks and therefore less secure.
+Unlike credentials that use short-live tokens or signed requests, API keys are a part of the request and are therefore considered to be vulnerable to man-in-the-middle attacks and therefore less secure.
 You can use API keys in addition to one of the authentication methods described below.
-For security reasons, do not use API keys by themselves when API calls contain user data.
+For security reasons, don't use API keys by themselves when API calls contain user data.

-If you want to use Cloud Endpoints features such as quotas, each request must pass in an API key so that Cloud Endpoints can identify the GCP project that the client application is associated with.
+If you want to use Endpoints features such as quotas, each request must pass in an API key so that Endpoints can identify the Google Cloud project that the client application is associated with.

-Firebase Athentication provides backend services, app SDKs, and libraries to authenticate users to a mobile or web app.
-It authenticates users using a variety of credentials such as Google, Facebook, Twitter, or GitHub.
+Firebase authentication provides backend services, SDKs, and libraries to authenticate users to a mobile or web app.
+It authenticates users by using a variety of credentials such as Google, Facebook, Twitter, or GitHub.

-Firebase should be used when the API calls involve any user data and the API is intended to be used in flows where the user has an user interface for example, from mobile and web apps.
-For more information, see the Firebase tab in Authenticating Users.
+We recommend using Firebase when the API calls involve any user data and the API is intended to be used in flows where the user has a user interface for example, from mobile and web apps.
+For more information, see Using Firebase to authenticate users.

-Auth0 authenticates and authorizes apps and APIs regardless of identity provider, platform, stack and device.
+Auth0 authenticates and authorizes applications and APIs regardless of identity provider, platform, stack and device.

 The client library provided by Auth0 generates and signs a JWT once the user

-has signed in.
-ESP validates the JWT was signed by Auth0 and that the "iss"
+signs in.
+ESP validates the JWT was signed by Auth0 and that the

 x-google-issuer setting in the service configuration.

-Auth0 is well suited for consumer and enterprise web and mobile apps.
+Auth0 is suited for consumer and enterprise web and mobile apps.
 For more information, see the Auth0 tab in For more information, see Using Auth0 to authenticate users.

 Google ID token authentication

-Authentication using a Google ID token is recommended when all users have Google accounts.
-You might choose to use Google ID token authentication, for example, if your API accompanies Google Apps (for example, a Google Drive companion).
+Authentication with a Google ID token is recommended when all users have Google accounts.
+You might choose to use Google ID token authentication, for example, if your API accompanies a Google application, such as Google Drive companion.
 Google ID token authentication allows users to authenticate by signing in with a Google account.
 Once authenticated, the user has access to all Google services.
 For more information see Using Google ID tokens to authenticate users.